 - Grant recipients will receive a quantity of bookmarks, stickers, tabletop signage and an RAA banner.

 Affiliate’s Role and Responsibilities

 - Implementation of the proposed program, event, or activity outlined in the State Affiliate Event Grant application.
-RAA event grant should supplement funding, resources, and staffing from the State and/or Local Affiliates involved.
-Events should target schools with student populations in greatest need.
+RAA grant should supplement funding, resources, and staffing from the State and/or Local Affiliates involved.
+Activities should target schools with student populations in greatest need.

 - Promotion of “Celebrating a Nation of Diverse Readers” and NEA's Read Across America program on State and Local Affiliates’ online and social media, publications, news releases, and other member and external communication vehicles.
 NEA and RAA logos should appear alongside/near the state and/or local affiliate’s branding.

-- Use your RAA event to help recruit and organize members by providing information in "meet and greet" type breakfast or lunch open houses and/or lit tables.
+- Utilization of the RAA activity/event to help recruit and organize members by providing information in "meet and greet" type breakfast or lunch open houses and/or lit tables.

-- Purchase books and other giveaways, such as "goody bags" and other appropriate items.
+- Make purchases of books and other appropriate items.

 1. Have an electronic copy of your Affiliate’s completed IRS W-9 Form available on your computer (you will be required to upload it in the next step).
 Download blank IRS W-9 Form.
 If you do not know your affiliate’s Federal Employee Identification Number (EIN), you can use the following links to look it up:

 2. To submit your Affiliate's completed W-9, please click here.
 Within the capture form, please make sure to select the appropriate Center/Department to whom your affiliate is submitting a grant request.

 3. Download a copy of the blank "Read Across America Event Grant" application, to familiarize yourself with it and gather all required information.